Elohim City, Oklahoma

 Elohim City (also known as Elohim City Inc. and Elohim Village) is a private community in Adair County, Oklahoma, United States.
-The 400 acre rural retreat was founded in 1973 by Robert G. Millar, a Canadian immigrant, former Mennonite and an important leader in America's Christian Identity movement, a theology common to an assortment of right-wing extremist groups.
-The community gained national attention for its ties to members of The Order in the 1980s and with convicted Oklahoma City bomber Timothy McVeigh in the 1990s.
+The 400 acre rural retreat was founded in 1973 by Robert G. Millar, a Canadian immigrant, former Mennonite, and "one of the most important leaders" in America's Christian Identity movement, a theology common to an assortment of right-wing extremist groups.
+The community gained national attention for its ties to members of The Order in the 1980s, as well as with convicted Oklahoma City bomber Timothy McVeigh in the 1990s.

-The enclave consists of approximately one dozen structures, some of them mobile homes, while others are modernistic dome houses.
+The enclave consists of approximately one dozen structures, some of them mobile homes and others modernistic dome houses.
 The center of activity is the church-community center, where residents meet for hour-long sessions each morning.

 Robert G. Millar died on May 28, 2001.
 After his death, his second-oldest son, John Millar, became the leader of Elohim City.
 John Millar died on February 28, 2019.

 History

-Millar emigrated from Kitchener, Ontario, in the 1950s to Oklahoma City, where he established a church.
-In the mid-1960s, Millar moved to Maryland, where he ran an evangelical camp near Ellicott City, located in Howard County on Frederick Road about one mile (1.6 km) west of US Route 29, at the former location of St. Charles College, a Catholic minor seminary destroyed by fire in 1911.
+Robert G. Millar emigrated in the 1950s from Kitchener, Ontario to Oklahoma City, where he established a church.
+In the mid-1960s, Millar moved to Maryland, where he ran an evangelical camp near Ellicott City.
+This camp was located in Howard County on Frederick Road about one mile (1.6 km) west of US Route 29, at the former location of St. Charles College, a Catholic minor seminary destroyed by fire in 1911.

 In 1973, Millar returned to Oklahoma with around 18 followers, some of whom were related to him by birth or marriage, to found Elohim City.